 Tell us a little about yourself.

-What has been your biggest challenge when leading a Girl Scout troop, and how have you overcome it?
+What has been your biggest challenge on the board, and how have you overcome it?

-Girl Scouts of Alaska thanks Ahnie for her dedication to girls in Homer and beyond!
+Girl Scouts of Alaska thanks Tammy for her dedication to girls in Alaska!